UTHINKUKNOWME/CEHv10StudyGuide/4-Sniffing-and-Evasion.md

 ### <u>Protocols Susceptible</u>

-- SMTP is sent in plain text and is viewable over the wire.
-SMTP v3 limits the information you can get, but you can still see it.
+- SNMP is sent in plain text and is viewable over the wire.
+SNMPv2 limits the information you can get, but you can still see it.
 - FTP sends user ID and password in clear text
 - TFTP passes everything in clear text
-- IMAP, POP3, NNTP and HTTP all  send over clear text data
+- IMAP, POP3, SMTP and HTTP all send over clear text data
 - TCP shows sequence numbers (usable in session hijacking)
 - TCP and UCP show open ports
 - IP shows source and destination addresses